Key changes for employers following Statement of Changes

 The most recent SOC landed on 9 March 2023 and primarily focuses on the delivery of the Electronic Travel Authorisation scheme, the introduction of the Innovator Founder route and some changes to the sponsored work routes.

 Below is a high-level overview of the core changes and when these will be implemented.
-The full SOC with all upcoming changes detailed can be found here.
+You can read the full SOC with all upcoming changes detailed.

 This is arguably the most significant change being implemented in the SOC.